Balanced Mind, Mom Life, Moving Forward

 Fear about love

 Ugh.
-A topic I’ve somewhat avoided in most of my blogs since Matt died, because it’s honestly so….weird.
-On one side, I don’t want to be alone the rest of my (hopefully lengthy) life.
+A topic I’ve somewhat avoided in most of my blogs since Matt died because it’s honestly so….weird.
+On one side, I don’t want to be alone for the rest of my (hopefully lengthy) life.
 Matt didn’t want me to be alone.
 It was the only thing he made me promise to do if “things didn’t go as we hoped they would.”
-I detested when he brought up the subject, and its not any easier to talk about now.
+I detested when he brought up the subject, and it’s not any easier to talk about now.
 On the other side, I don’t even know where to begin with this.
 How can you start dating people when you still love someone else?
 Will I find someone who understands that a part of my heart will always be with Matt?
 Can someone actually fathom the baggage I carry with me and accept that?
-Logically, I don’t even have the time shower (some days).
+Logically, I don’t even have the time to shower (some days).
 How will I ever find the time to actually date someone?

 When I found Matt, it fit perfectly.
 Everything.
 Even the crazy.
 The crazy made it shine.
-I hadn’t felt like that about someone in a really long time; and we grew and developed that love over time into so much more.
+I hadn’t felt like that about someone in a really long time, and we grew and developed that love over time into so much more.
 Does that happen to people again?
 I worry I’ll panic; I’ll settle; I’ll introduce men into Bryson’s life that aren’t right.
 All of these things make me scared and squeamish.
-But I guess they will also make me selective, intuitive, and, the believer in me knows Matt has my back and won’t let me settle for some dope.
+But I guess they will also make me selective, and intuitive, and, the believer in me knows Matt has my back and won’t let me settle for some dope.

 Fear of Disconnection

 As the days add on, I worry about losing parts of Matt.
-Forgetting his touch, his habits, his facial expressions and demeanor when he’s upset about the baseboards being dusty or excitement when he wins PTO bingo.
+Forgetting his touch, his habits, his facial expressions, and his demeanor when he’s upset about the baseboards being dusty or excited when he wins PTO bingo.
 I worry about some of my memories fading away.
 I worry that other people will lose these memories even faster and Matt will no longer be a presence for them.
 I made a promise to Matt after he died that I would never let the sun go down on him.
 I intend to fulfill that.
 I can’t let him down.

 I know that these pieces of Matt will only fade if I let them.
-That the writing, the pictures, the videos, the consistent sharing of Matt stories, keep him with me and are essential to Bryson connecting with his dad; he will perpetually be my reminder of the love we shared.
+The writing, the pictures, the videos, and the consistent sharing of Matt’s stories, keep him with me and are essential to Bryson connecting with his dad; he will perpetually be my reminder of the love we shared.
 But it doesn’t take the fear away.
 I haven’t felt his touch in 8 months.
 We haven’t had a mutual kiss without sadness behind it in much longer than that.
 Those days will continue to add up.
 A point will come in my life where I will have spent more time away from Matt than with him.
 There may come a point in my life where I’m with someone else longer than I was with Matt.
 This is my reality, and it’s freaking terrifying.

 Fear of perception

 Damned if you do, damned if you don’t.
-To be completely honest, my concern over public perception has really been so minute, which is STARK change from younger Christina.
-I guess that’s a growth moment?
-But I do sometimes think about how my actions and the decisions I make will shape perception.
+To be completely honest, my concern over public perception has really been so minute, which is a STARK change from younger Christina.
+I guess that’s a growth moment.
+But I do sometimes think about how my actions and the decisions I make will shape my perception.
 Will people think I’ve moved on if I move my ring to my other hand?
 Do people think I’m over it because I’m laughing and hanging out with friends?
 Will people be angry when I start dating again?
 Will people judge me on where I choose to live or what I do with Bryson?
 Gosh…as I write this, I ask myself, why do I care so much?

 I digress.

 I will leave you with this.
 Above all, I have learned that FEAR is OK.
 Being fearful doesn’t make you less strong; it is not a sign of weakness.
 In fact, I think that much of my strength comes from my fear.
 I don’t run away from my fear, I deal with it.
-It’s the pushing through despite the fear; it’s the ability to acknowledge these feelings, be able to share it, and figure out how to make sense of the nonsense.
+It’s the pushing through despite the fear; it’s the ability to acknowledge these feelings, be able to share it and figure out how to make sense of the nonsense.
 This is not normal.
 What we have experienced as a family is out of the ordinary, in a terrible way.
-But I have an obligation to my son, myself, and to Matt not to give up or give in to my fears, but to use them to grow.
+But I have an obligation to my son, myself, and Matt not to give up or give in to my fears, but to use them to grow.

 Until next time,